gitlabzz/ckad-questions-2023/README.md

 ### Create a new deployment for running.nginx with the following parameters:

 * Name the deployment nginx and configure with 4 replicas
+* set the rolling update strategy with 25%
 * Configure the pod with a container image of nginx:latest
 * Set an environment variable NGINX-PORT=8080 and also expose that port for the container
+* set cpu and memory limit for container to cpu=150m and memory=150Mi
+* when creating deployment ensure that you record the change cause
+* check deployment status
+* change deployment's container's image to nginx:1.23.1 with change cause recording
+* check deployment history
+* rollback to previous version

 #### Answer:

+* kubectl create deployment nginx --image=nginx --replicas=4 --dry-run=client --port=8080 -o yaml > one.yaml
-*
+* check one.yaml
+* kubectl apply -f one.yaml --record
+* kubectl set image deployment nginx-deployment nginx-container=nginx:1.23.1 --record
+* kubectl rollout status deployment nginx-deployment
+* kubectl rollout history deployment nginx-deployment
+* kubectl rollout undo deployment nginx-deployment --to-revision=1
+* kubectl rollout status deployment nginx-deployment

 ---

 ## Question:2

-### Create a secret and consume the secret in a pod using environment variables as follow:
+### Create a secret and consume the secret in a pod using environment variables as follows:

 * Create a secret named another-secret with a key/value pair - key1/value4
-* Start nginx pod named nginx-secret using container image nginx,
+* Start nginx pod named nginx-secret using container image nginx on worker node named minion2
 * add an environment variable with name "COOL_VARIABLE" exposing the value of the secret key "key1"
+* add an annotation that records secretName:another-secret
+* start the pod and check the value of COOL_VARIABLE

 #### Answer: